Welcome to our complete guide to the German Shepherd Rottweiler Mix breed dog.

 Make sure that both parents have good hip and elbow scores.

 It is also important that the German Shepherd parent has a flat back and does not walk on his hocks.
-You can find out more about this exaggeration and the potential issues it can cause here.

 German Shepherd Rottweiler Mix Exercise Requirements